WillieStevenson/temp/readme.md

 ## Usage

-The following commands can be used to deploy, interact, or work with the container.
+While in the project root directory, the following commands can be used to deploy, interact, or work with the container.

-`docker-compose up` can be used to build and start the container (for the first time) `docker-compose down` can be used to stop the container
+`docker-compose up` can be used to build and start the container (for the first time).

+`docker-compose down` can be used to stop the container.

 If wanting to deploy the container instance as a daemon, `docker-compose up -d` can be used.
 However, since there is no default hosting IP specified in the docker-compose file, one would need to specify it before launching this command.

 If wanting to add additional code to this project, this can also be achieved.
 If you have already built the project once, `docker-compose up --build --force-recreate` can be used to rebuild the project and deploy it in one command.
-Make sure the existing container has been stopped by running `docker compose down`.
+Make sure the existing container has been stopped first by running `docker-compose down` before rebuilding.

-Upon deploying, the docker-compose debug log will state the IP the web app will run on as well as the port, which is set to 5000 in the docker-compose file i.e. `http://<IP>:5000`.
+Upon deploying, the docker-compose debug log will state the IP the web app will run on as well as the port, which is set to 5000 in the docker-compose file (i.e. `http://<IP>:5000`).

 ## Testing